The Most Common Blowdrying Mistakes Women Make

 "There is a huge selection of brushes out there, and it can get confusing about what type of brush works for your hair type," Bivona admits.
 She breaks it down: "If your hair is fine and you want some body, use a metal brush.
 This type of brush heats up and acts almost like a curling iron to add bounce and movement.
 For medium hair, use a natural boar bristle brush to help smooth and add shine while also giving body and texture.
 For coarse or curly hair, opt for a brush that has both boar bristles and plastic bristles.
 This type of brush will grip the hair and add the optimal amount of tension to smooth hair."

-What is your favorite hack for getting the best blowout at home?
-Share it with us in the comments!
+What is your favourite hack for getting the best blowout at home?
+Share it with us in the comments below.